SOLAS-TTRPG/SOLAS/README.md

 ### Identify
 - Range: 1 Tile
 You choose one object that you must touch while the casting the spell.
 If it is a magic item or some other magic-imbued object, you learn its properties and how to use them, whether it requires attunement to use, and how many charges it has, if any.

+### Siren's Call
+- **Concentration**
+- Range: 6 Tiles
+- Scalable: +1 target, check +1

+A hauntingly beautiful melody fills the air around the caster (optionally sung by them) that steals the will of enemies.
+Three creatures within range make **Mind Checks (2)**, and those who fail can only spend stamina to move towards the caster.

 ### Witch Bolt
 - **Concentration**